Fusinus sectus

 Fusinus sectus is a species of sea snail, a marine gastropod mollusc in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

 Description

 The length of the shell attains 24.5 mm.
+Three views of a shell of Fusinus sectus, a marine gastropod species.
+Specimen from the collection of the Muséum national d'Histoire naturelle (MNHN), Paris, France.

 Distribution

 This species occurs in the Atlantic Ocean off Western Sahara.